 To prepare the tofu, cut the tofu into 1/2" cubes and pat dry.
 Drizzle with 1-2 teaspoons of olive oil or avocado oil, toss to coat, sprinkle the tofu cubes with the cajun spice mix to coat and season with salt.
 Heat 1 tablespoon of avocado or olive oil in a pan over medium heat, add the tofu cubes, and fry on all sides until just golden brown, about 2-3 minutes a side.
 Remove from the heat and set aside.

 MAKE THE SALAD

 Place the torn romaine lettuce in a large bowl or in a large platter with sides.
-Top with the black beans, corn, peppers, dates, feta and onion.
-Slice the avocado on the salad just before serving, top with the grilled chicken or tofu, garnish with the lime wedges, and serve with the tortilla chips and salad dressing on the side.
+Top with the black beans, corn, peppers, dates, feta and red onion.
+Slice the avocado on the salad just before serving, top with the grilled chicken or tofu, garnish with the lime wedges, and serve with the tortilla chips and salad dressing.
 Alternately, you can toss the salad with the salad dressing before adding the avocado, chicken or tofu and lime wedges.

 Make it vegan: use tofu and replace the feta with vegan feta or leave out the cheese and use maple syrup instead of honey.